You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Villalta score categorizes the severity of PTS (score > 5 diagnoses PTS; score > 14 categorizes severe PTS).
 Symptoms of PTS assessed by Villalta include pain, heaviness, clinical signs such as skin induration and redness, and presence of venous ulcers.

-Venous Clinical Severity Score (VCSS) measures venous disease severity over time and in response to treatment.
+Venous clinical severity score (VCSS) measures venous disease severity over time and in response to treatment.
 VCSS scores range from 0, indicating no disease, to 30, indicating severe disease.

 Fracture or breakage of any portion of the stent verified by core lab via X-ray.